 Negotiating this will be neither quick nor simple.
 But it can be advanced in small steps when we are committed to building trust and laying a just foundation.
 Where do we start?
 We must be realistic: Agreement on a commonly accepted catalog of virtues in a world where generally accepted rules of behavior have ceased to exist, will not be possible.
 Cultural integrity has degraded to the point where every tradition has collapsed and fragmented.
 Needless to say, things have not always been this way.
 The philosophical heritage of the western tradition in which the United States was founded, was influenced by two intertwined forces: the Greek philosophy of antiquity, especially that of Aristotle, and by the Christian tradition grounded in the theology of Augustine and Aquinas.
 This heritage came unglued during the intellectual ferment of the European Enlightenment—and what followed.

 Unfortunately, we have strayed far from this ideal.
-By the 18th century, Enlightenment thinking assumed that each individual by nature seeks satisfaction of his or her own desires.
+By the 18th century, Enlightenment thinking assumed that each individual by nature seeks satisfaction of his or her own desires alone.
 Consequently, we have inherited an ever-deepening fragmentation.
-When egoistic motivations dominate in society, MacIntyre comments, “there are at least strong reasons for supposing that a mutually destructive anarchy will ensue, unless desires are limited by a more intelligent version of egoism.”[v]
+When egoistic motivations dominate in society, MacIntyre comments, “there are at least strong reasons for supposing that a mutually destructive anarchy will ensue, unless desires are limited by a more intelligent version of egoism.”[vi]

 What is to be done?